OilerNetwork/pitchlake_starknet/documentation.md

 ## The Vault

 The vault acts as the central hub for liquidity providers (LPs) to deposit and withdraw their funds.
-When an LP deposits liquidity, the vault updates the LP's position in storage, and transfers the funds to the correct option round contract.
-The vault will have pointers to its **current** and **next** option round.
-Deposits will always go into the **next** option round, because the **current** round will always be ongoing.
+When an LP deposits liquidity, the vault updates the LP's position in storage.
+Liquidity is classified in 2 buckets, locked and unlocked.
+When an auction starts, all unlocked liquidity becomes locked (collateral for the potential option payout).
+All deposits and withdraws pertain to an LP's unlocked balance.
+The vault will have a pointer to the **current** option round.

 ## Option Rounds